Tigre Blanco

-Sergio Guzmán Silva is a Mexican Luchador, or professional wrestler, who has worked for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) for most of his professional career.
+Sergio Guzmán Silva is a Mexican professional wrestler, who worked for the Mexican promotion Consejo Mundial de Lucha Libre (CMLL) for most of his professional career.
 Guzmán works under the ring name Tigre Blanco and initially worked as Kid Guzmán but changed identities in 1999.
 Guzmán’s real name was not a matter of public record until he lost his "Tigre Blanco" mask on September 18, 2009, and announced his real name as a result.
 Tigre Blanco is Spanish for "White Tiger", a name that is reflected by his mask, designed to look like the head of a white tiger.

 Professional wrestling career

 Guzmán made his professional wrestling debut on February 2, 1995, under the ring name "Kid Guzmán".
 Initially Kid Guzmán worked for the Asistencia Asesoría y Administración (AAA), winning the UWA World Welterweight Championship from Super Crazy in 1997.
 Kid Guzmán held the title for more than a year before losing it back to Super Crazy.